rafeyshah/scikit-learn-revisited/readme.md

             write the Loss Function ( RMSE )
         Using sckit-learn
             logistic regression (basically OLSE)
                 Calculated loss using RMSE
                 checked that from model.fit w and b actually fit the line on graph Switched with SGDRegressor to see the output, using RMSE and Graph ( No change, even logistic regression worked fine )
+            Linear Regression with multiple features and computed loss error Using Categorical features
+                Binary Categories
+                One Hot Encoding
+                Ordinals ( Didn't write code, not efficient value in dataset) Standarization | Normalization